SeaQL/.github/profile/README.md

   </tbody>
 </table>

+[QDX](https://qdx.co/) pioneers quantum dynamics-powered drug discovery, leveraging AI and supercomputing to accelerate molecular modeling.
+We're immensely grateful to QDX for sponsoring the development of SeaORM, the SQL toolkit that powers their data engineering workflows.

 ### Silver Sponsors

-We’re immensely grateful to our sponsors.
-Digital Ocean, for sponsoring our servers.
+We’re grateful to our silver sponsors: Digital Ocean, for sponsoring our servers.
 And JetBrains, for sponsoring our IDE.

 <table>
   <tbody>